jasonboc/bank-marketing/README.md

 - my model will cover 70% of valued users which will subscribe the deposit.
 - 65.11% of the receiver will subscribe. compare with old strategy, whose subscription rate is 11.7% , my new strategy can be almost six times the subscription rate.

+If it is a real-life case, we can conduct a A/B test to check if the new strategy works.

 # Final Recommendations
 ## Target Customer:
 - Age: Young and old people (typically age<30 and age>60)